 How Long Should a Dehumidifier Stay On

-We recommend running the dehumidifier at least 12 hours every single day.
+We recommend running the dehumidifier for at least 12 hours a day.
 This is highly dependant on the room dampness condition, the unit’s capacity, and in-built features.
 If the room condition is extremely wet, you might need to leave the dehumidifier on the whole-day.
 To do that, make sure the dehumidifier has auto shut-off feature that will turn off when the reservoir is full or a specific humidity level is reached.
 Better yet, if the dehumidifier supports continuous pump, connect it to a floor drain and you will not have to worry about emptying the water tank.
 If the above two features are not available in the appliances, you will have to manually to check on the unit.
 Incidentally, this would also surge up the energy bills as the dehumidifier will be running around the clock.

 How To Reduce Dehumidifier Runtime?